vyca2017/content/content/tutorials/clients/connection-directive.md

   `,
 ```

-In `TodoList.js` is where you declare the data dependencies for the `TodoList` component in the form of a GraphQL fragment. `todos` refers to a [_connection_](https://github.com/relayjs/relay-examples/blob/master/todo-modern/data/schema.graphql#L135) that's defined in the GraphQL schema.
+In `TodoList.js`, the data dependencies for the `TodoList` component are declared in the form of a GraphQL fragment. `todos` refers to a [_connection_](https://github.com/relayjs/relay-examples/blob/master/todo-modern/data/schema.graphql#L135) that's defined in the GraphQL schema.
 When requesting the items from this list, the `@connection` directive is used alongside the `todos` field.
 Relay will use the specified key `TodoList_todos` in its internal cache to refer to that connection.

 #### `AddTodoMutation.js`